ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 }
 ```

-The first section we need to specify is the architecture.
+Next, we specify the network architecture.
+In the following example, we use predefined convolutional neural network
-For the sake of the example, we are using a convolutional neural network (CNN) which is receiving an array with shape $32 \times 32$ with `3` different input channels and is giving as output the predicted value of one parameter for each sample:
+(CNN) denoted by `ModelConv`.
+This CNN receives an array of shape $32 \times 32$ with `3` different input channels
+(three of our density maps) and outputs `2` values (corresponding to two of our pulsar parameters):
 ```commandline
 {
     "arch": {